mikeharris-des/ChatServer/README.txt

     VIDEO DEMONSTRATION: https://youtu.be/vco8zcM7i-Q

     This application is a chat server designed to handle user authentication followed by real-time communication between connected clients.
-Clients can send messages and GIFs to the server, where the message data is saved to an sqlite database, embeded with a unique message id, then it is broadcasted to the directed users.
+Clients can send messages and GIFs to the server, where the message data is saved to an sqlite database, embedded with a unique message id, then it is broadcasted to the directed users.
 User Session data is saved and retrieved when a user exits and logs back in to the application.
 Real-time communication is implemented with Socket IO framework.
 Authentication is handled mainly through the Express middleware framework.
 GIF api functionality sourced by GIPHY Browser pages rendered as a template through Handlebars framework.

 TESTED: